What Is the Life Expectancy of a Fiberglass Pool?

 The lifespan of your fiberglass pool will also depend on how well you take care of it.
 This is something that is true for every pool, no matter what kind you have.

 One of the most important parts of this is maintaining the chemical balance.
-Your pool’s pH levels should be somewhere around 7, right in the middle of the pH scale.
+Your pool’s pH levels should be between 7.2 and 7.8.
+The diagram below shows how that compares to normal household items.

-Make sure to test these levels regularly because chemical imbalance can harm your pool and your cleaning equipment.
+Make sure to test these levels regularly and to document your findings because chemical imbalance can harm your pool and your pool equipment.
 Read more about this in our full guide on testing your pool’s water chemistry.

 We recommend that you always keep the water level one-third of the way to halfway up the skimmer (the little box on the side that catches debris), and never drain your fiberglass pool.
 If you need to drain your pool for any reason, consult with a professional first.